Temporal correlation in the inverse-gamma polymer: Introduction

 \subsubsection{Prior rigorous time correlation results}

-Ferrari and Spohn \cite{Ferr-Spoh-2016} studied the large-time behavior of \eqref{hcorr} from various initial conditions in the corner growth model (CGM).
-CGM is the most-studied zero-temperature KPZ last-passage growth model on the lattice.
+Ferrari and Spohn \cite{Ferr-Spoh-2016} studied the large-time behavior of \eqref{hcorr} from various initial conditions in the exponential last-passage percolation, which is one of the most-studied zero-temperature KPZ last-passage growth model on the lattice.
 Taking time to infinity, they obtained a variational formulation of the (rescaled) height function in terms of two independent \textit{Airy processes}.
 From the variational problem they derived an explicit formula for the limiting two-time covariance under the stationary initial distribution, as $t_1, t_2$ both tend to infinity.
 For the step and flat initial conditions \cite{Ferr-Spoh-2016} conjectured asymptotics in the regimes $t_1/t_2\rightarrow0$ and $t_1/t_2\rightarrow1$.

 Following the conjectures of \cite{Ferr-Spoh-2016}, several rigorous works studied this problem under different initial conditions in the zero-temperature setting.